 1. Karsh International Scholarship Program

-The Karsh International Scholarship Program at Duke University is a fully funded undergraduate award for outstanding international students with demonstrated financial need.
-It covers full tuition, room and board, and mandatory fees, while also providing generous support for up to three summers so scholars can pursue research, unpaid internships, and other academic enrichment.
-Karsh Scholars are selected for exceptional academic performance, leadership potential, interdisciplinary interests, and a strong commitment to creating positive change, and international applicants who apply to Duke and request financial aid are automatically considered.
+The Karsh International Scholarship Program at Duke University is a major undergraduate award for outstanding international students with demonstrated financial need.
+It covers tuition, room and board, mandatory fees, demonstrated need that exceeds those costs, and three summers of funding for research, unpaid internships, and other academic opportunities.
+Karsh Scholars are selected for strong academic preparation, financial need, interdisciplinary interests, and a commitment to creating positive change.
+International applicants who apply to Duke and request financial aid are considered without a separate Karsh application.

 2. King-Morgridge Scholars Program

 The King-Morgridge Scholars Program at the University of Wisconsin–Madison is a fully funded undergraduate scholarship for high-achieving international students from low-income backgrounds who are committed to addressing poverty in their home countries.
-This four-year award covers full tuition, on-campus room and board, health insurance, round-trip airfare, and a stipend for miscellaneous expenses, enabling scholars to focus on both academic excellence and community impact initiatives.
-Funded through a partnership between King Philanthropies and the Morgridge family, the program selects enterprising and service-oriented students based on their leadership, academic record, and dedication to social change, and requires applicants to first apply for admission to UW–Madison before submitting a separate King-Morgridge scholarship application through the university’s WiSH portal.
+This four-year award covers tuition and fees, on-campus room and board, health insurance, airfare, and a stipend for miscellaneous expenses, enabling scholars to focus on both academic excellence and community impact initiatives.
+The program selects enterprising and service-oriented students based on leadership, academic record, financial need, and dedication to social change.
+Current eligibility is limited to incoming first-year, first-generation students from low-income backgrounds who have graduated from secondary schools in eligible regions, including Africa, the Caribbean, Latin America, South Asia, and Southeast Asia.
+Applicants must apply to UW–Madison through Early Action and submit the separate King-Morgridge scholarship application through the university’s WiSH portal.

-Here are some of the students who were able to study a bachelor’s degree in the United States for free!
+Here are some of the students who were able to study a bachelor’s degree in the United States with full tuition or major scholarship funding!

 Here is what Bachelor’s Scholarship Recipients in the United States Say: